An Efficient Heuristic for Betweenness-Ordering: Experimental Results

 \section{Experimental Results}

-In this section, we discuss the experimental results achieved on extensive real world graphs and synthetic graphs.
-We have implemented the algorithms in C++.
+In this section, we discuss the experimental results on datasets including real-world graphs and synthetic graphs.
+We have implemented all the algorithms in C++.
 All the simulations were performed on a CentOS 6.5 machine with 2x (Xeon E5-2670V2(10 Core,2.5Ghz)) processors and 96 GB RAM.
-The used system is a node in the Beowulf Cluster available at IIT Ropar with 30 similar nodes.